kreijack/bombrowser/tests/TESTS.md

 - Paste the clipboard in an editor

 Expected results:
-- check that there is the same table showed in the BOMBrowser - Codes list.
+- check that there is the same table showed in the BOMBrowser - Codes list (fields TAB separated).
 - Check that the number of row are the same +1 of the "BOMBrowser - Codes list" widow (there is the header)

 Passed: [X]